 One driver starts yelling at her and calling her names, she lies and says her mother had just died, the whole thing escalates into a hilarious episode of road rage, which culminates with her standing in her seat, poking her head through the sunroof of her car and shouting at the guy: “I’m not crazy!!!
 I meditated, you… [insert profanity here]!!!”

 “I didn’t say I was a good person, I just said I meditated,” Jen tells the audience, reminding us that the two are often mistakenly conflated.
-As her anecdote illustrates, meditation doesn’t always make you a better person – in fact, according to a new study, it almost never does.
+As her anecdote illustrates, meditation doesn’t always make you a better person – in fact, according to a

 An international team of researchers examined 20 existing studies for evidence that mindfulness and loving-kindness meditation promote less aggression, more kindness, and more pro-social behavior.
 Contrary to the researchers’ expectations, they didn’t find any.